sanderdekoning/art/README.md

 ## Tests
 At this time of writing only the collection worker is fully tested.
 In the current state all logic and views should be testable.
-More should be added.
+More tests should be added.

 # Screenshots
+## Overview
 ![](Images/art-overview.png)
+## Detail
 ![](Images/art-detail.png)